mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Centralization is not a binary condition; it is a continuum.
 At one extreme, a function completely controlled by a single entity (see {{direct}}) represents complete centralization; at the other extreme, a hypothetical Internet where any two parties can realize that function's value without the possibility of any external interference or influence represents complete decentralization (sometimes referred to as "distributed" or "peer-to-peer").

-While both ends of this spectrum might already be occupied by a few functions, most reside somewhere between the extremes.
+While a few functions might occupy the ends of this spectrum, most reside somewhere between the extremes.
 Therefore, it is often useful to consider the amount of _centralization risk_ associated with a function, depending on the scale, scope, and nature of the influences on it.
 Note that a function might have more than one source of centralization risk.

 Centralization risk is strongest when it affects the entire Internet.
 However, it can also be present when a substantial portion of the Internet's users lack options for a function.
 For example, if there is only one provider for a function in a region or legal jurisdiction, that function is effectively centralized for those users.